12 L.A. Desserts to Eat Before You Die

 What do butterscotch pudding, birthday sheet cake and “unicorn poop” all have in common?
 They’re some of the best desserts in Los Angeles.
-For more on those, plus ten more bucket-list-worthy desserts, read on.
-Because you should start working your way through the list of deliciousness, pronto.
+For all the bucket-list-worthy treats, read on.
+Because you should start working your way through this list of deliciousness pronto.

 It’s fun, it’s rainbow glittery and it’s less than 100 calories.
 So you can eat a few.
 (And don’t worry, it’s actually just meringue.)

 Crème Caramel LA, 14849 Burbank Blvd., Sherman Oaks; 818-949-8352 or cremecaramella.com

 Cake Monkey Bakery makes its own version of the famous Hostess Ding Dong in special flavors like peanut butter and marshmallow, chocolate and vanilla cream, and raspberry red velvet.
 Fresh, fluffy and no preservatives—what are you waiting for?